 Are they a “no?”

-Or are maybe, they’re just a “maybe!”.
+Or maybe they’re just a “maybe!”

 Or if the parents forgot to send you their response.